itlightning/sparklogs-unrealengine-plugin/README.md

 # SparkLogs Unreal Engine Plugin

-This is an [open source](LICENSE) plugin for [Unreal Engine](https://unrealengine.com/) to efficiently send game engine analytics (client/server) and/or logs (server) data to any HTTPS endpoint that can receive JSON data, including the [SparkLogs Cloud](https://sparklogs.com/).
+This is an [open source](LICENSE) plugin for [Unreal Engine](https://unrealengine.com/) to efficiently send game engine analytics (client/server) and/or logs (server) data to any HTTPS endpoint that can receive JSON data, including the [SparkLogs Cloud](https://sparklogs.com/) or open source forwarding agents like [vector.dev](https://vector.dev/docs/reference/configuration/sources/http_server/).

-Join the [discord](https://discord.gg/Yu8F8w8tDw) to ask questions, provide feedback, or collaborate on enhancements.
+Join the [discord community](https://discord.gg/Yu8F8w8tDw) to ask questions, provide feedback, or collaborate on enhancements.

 [Free accounts](https://sparklogs.com/docs/getting-started/create-account#pricing) are available with SparkLogs to ingest up to 25 GB/month.
 That's enough free quota for over 1 million analytics sessions of data every month (assuming each session records 16 events and each event is about 1.5 KiB).

-The SparkLogs Cloud provides a turn-key solution that scales effortlessly with your game to 100s of millions of active users, [auto extracts](https://sparklogs.com/docs/ingest/autoextract/overview) structured fields from your unstructured logs, and also provides daily analytics snapshots, user geolocation (country), currency conversion for analytics purchase events, and other features.
+The SparkLogs Cloud provides a [turn-key analytics pipeline](https://sparklogs.com/docs/game-engine-analytics) that scales effortlessly with your game to 100s of millions of active users, [auto extracts](https://sparklogs.com/docs/ingest/autoextract/overview) structured fields from your unstructured logs, and also provides daily analytics snapshots, user geolocation (country), currency conversion for analytics purchase events, and other features.
 SparkLogs has no cardinality limits and has no limits on the size and number of custom JSON fields for your logs and analytics events.